nestybox/sysbox-mgr/README.md

 Currently it provides these services:

-* subid allocation: allocates an exclusive range of subuid and subgids for each system container; service is invoked by sysbox-runc.
+* Subid allocation: allocates an exclusive range of subuid and subgids for each system container; service is invoked by sysbox-runc.

+* Shiftfs marking: creates shiftfs marks on host directories on which shiftfs will be mounted.
+Handles redundant mounts/unmounts of shiftfs on the same directory.

+* Mount ownership changes: changes ownership on host directories that are bind-mounted into the sys container and on top of which shiftfs mounting is not possible.

-* docker-store-volume-management: creates a directory on the host that is mounted into the system container's `/var/lib/docker`.
+* Docker-store Volume Management: creates a directory on the host that is mounted into the system container's `/var/lib/docker`.
   This way, the overlayfs over overlayfs scenario created by running docker-in-docker is avoided.

+* Kubelet-store Volume Management: creates a directory on the host that is mounted into the system container's `/var/lib/kubelet`.
+  This is needed to avoid shiftfs mounts over this directory in the sys container, as kubelet does not support it.

 In the future it is expected to provide further services to sysbox-runc as well as sysbox-fs.